GianlucaCise/angelauramc.github.io/markdown/contribute/CONT-WEBSITE.md

 - **Do not** make any promises unless you were given permission from the developers.
 - **Do not** spread misinformation and inaccurate content.
 - Although you can change everything else, **do not touch .vuepress/config.js**.
-If you need to change something in it, let Crystall1nedev or CriticalRange know.
+If you need to change something in it, let Crystall1nedev or Tomikun know.
 - Never, never ever ever merge `gh-pages` and `main` into each other. gh-pages is the **result**, main is the **rough draft**.
 - **Do not** delete any dot files (.nvmrc, .gitattributes, etc)